microsoft/StoreBroker/Documentation/USAGE.md

  **`$global:SBWebRequestTimeoutSec`** - [int] Number of seconds to use for the timeout of the internal `Invoke-WebRequest` call.
 Defaults to `0` (indefinite)

+ **`$global:SBAutoRetryErrorCodes`** - [int[]] Some error status codes indicate that a retry is likely to be met with success.
+StoreBroker will use an exponential back-off strategy for the status codes contained within this list of values.
+Defaults to `@(429, 503)`.

+  * `429` - The Submission API limits a Tenant to 20 requests per minute.
+Any requests exceeding that will receive this error code until that minute has expired.
+  * `503` - An underlying service component was unavailable, and the Submission API suggests that you try again.

+ **`$global:SBMaxAutoRetries`** - [int] The maximum number of times a request will be retried if previous attempts result in an error code within the list of values in `$global:SBAutoRetryErrorCodes`.
+   Defaults to `5`

 ### Common Switches

 All commands support the `-Verbose` switch in the event that you want fine-grained detail